devolt5/brewing/README.md

 ## Acknowledgments

-- This project is purely private
+- This project is purely private and has no economic interests
 - I created it in order to learn some CSS Tricks and State-Management via React
 - I created it mainly for my kids, which are a huge fan of learning apps
 - All graphics and logics are self-made